Henry Ford: Created Lean Manufacturing Basics..... It's not rocket silence.

 for individual and team empowerment

 a point-of-use supply chain

-10-Basics for creating a fun working environment
+10-Basics for creating a fun workplace environment

-10-Basics for individual growth and earnings
+10-Basics for individual growth and

-10-Basics for creating a winning
+10-Basics for achieving

 I realize the